Earning Merit Badges

 Your role is to ensure Scouts have the opportunity to earn merit badges by connecting Scouts to approved Merit Badge Counselors.

-• We maintain lists of merit badge counselors by district, that are updated monthly.
+- We maintain lists of merit badge counselors by district, that are updated monthly.
+This information can be found in Scoutbook Plus, regardless if your unit uses Scoutbook Plus or not.

 For Current Merit Badge Counselor Lists, Use the Contact Information Below